cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

     return NewErrorAcknowledgement(err)
   }

-  let usedAccounts : [] hostAccount = []
-  let resultData : [] bytes = []
+  let resultsData : [] bytes = []
-  let found : bool = false

   // Kind of inefficient - needs more thinking if (hostAccountNumber!=nil){
+    /* Here we should start from last element.
+We should ensure the array of hostAccounts is ordered for hostAccountSequenceNumber.
+If so, if new account have been registered by the same icaOwnerAddress then, since the hostAccountSequenceNumber is incremented sequentially, they should be the latest added elements.
+    */
     for account in hostAccounts {
-    if (account.address==""){
+      if (account.hostAccountAddress==""){
-        let acc: hostAccount= {account.portId,account.channelId,account.account.hostAccountSequenceNumber, account.TxSequence, RegisterInterchainAccount(
+        hostAccounts[icaOwnerAddress,account.hostAccountSequenceNumber].hostAccountAddress=RegisterInterchainAccount(
-        Packet.DestinationPort,Packet.DestinationChannel,Packet.SourcePort,Packet.SourceChannel, icaOwnerAccount,account.hostAccountSequenceNumber)}
+        Packet.DestinationPort,Packet.DestinationChannel,Packet.SourcePort,Packet.SourceChannel, icaOwnerAccount,account.hostAccountSequenceNumber)
-        usedAccounts.push(acc)
       }else{
-        usedAccounts.push(account)
+        break
       }
   }

   // ExecuteTx executes each of the messages contained in the packet.Data for msg in msgs{
     // TODO Include check for blacklisted message.
 In case present in blacklist skip it.
-No need to abort, no? for account in usedAccount{
+No need to abort, no? for account in hostAccount{
-              result, err = ExecuteTx(account, msg)
+      resultData, err = ExecuteTx(account.hostAccountAddress, msg)
       if err != nil {
       // TODO think about what happens if some msgs get executed and then one msg returns an error.
       // Will be everything reverted automatically or shall we think about reversion?
       // NOTE: The error string placed in the acknowledgement must be consistent across all
       // nodes in the network or there will be a fork in the state machine. return NewErrorAcknowledgement(err)
       }
-              resultData.push(result)
+      resultsData.push(resultData)
     }
-          }else{
-                // If hostSequences has not been provided we cannot know which hostAccount we want to operate on abortTransactionUnless(hostSequences!=nil)
-                for seq in hostSequences{
-                    hostAccount=newAddress(Packet.SourcePort, Packet.SourceChannel, icaOwnerAccount, seq)
-                    result, err = ExecuteTx(hostAccount, msg)
-                    if err != nil {
-                      // TODO think about what happens if some msgs get executed and then one msg returns an error.
-                      // Will be everything reverted automatically or shall we think about reversion?
-                      // NOTE: The error string placed in the acknowledgement must be consistent across all
-                      // nodes in the network or there will be a fork in the state machine. return NewErrorAcknowledgement(err)
   }
-                    resultData.push(result)
-                }
-              }
-          }

-    }

   //InterchainAccountPacketAcknowledgement ack = InterchainAccountPacketAcknowledgement{resultData, null}
-  // return acknowledgement containing all the result of the transactions execution on host chain ack = NewResultAcknowledgement(resultData,[]byte{byte(1)}) return ack
+  // return acknowledgement containing all the result of the transactions execution on host chain ack = NewResultAcknowledgement(resultsData,hostAccounts,[]byte{byte(1)}) return ack

   default: